godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***The Math***
 A Breaker's starting Move is the result of **4** + (**Size**×2) plus an additional **1** for every **five** Skill Levels (*not* Points) a Breaker has in the *Speed* skill trait.
 ## Company Traits
 Much like Breakers, the Company they are apart of has traits as well.
-Companies and Breakers will be explained more in Part 2, but for now its important that you
+Companies and Breakers will be explained more in Part 2, but for now its important that you understand the traits that a Company has.
 ### Wealth
+This is a measure of how much money and spending power a Company is afforded by its Patron.
 ### Morale
 ###
+### Derived Company Traits
+Th
+#### Manpower

 # Part 2: A Company of  Behemoth Breakers
 ## Before You Begin
 Before you sit down and begin writing things on the paper or typing out things on a PDF, keep a few things in mind.